Tips and advice to help you adapt to diet changes to help reduce your endometriosis symptoms

 All the links here open a new window so you won't loose your place.

-Just take one step at a time and if you get overwhelmed about the diet, you can always get advice from others on places like Facebook endometriosis groups or endometriosis forums.
+- Just take one step at a time and if you get overwhelmed about changing your eating habits, you can always get advice from others on places like Facebook endometriosis groups or endometriosis forums.

 About the Author